kunpengliao1/data-portal/content/pipelines/pipeline-development/processing-pipelines/pipeline-processing-development-guides.md

 [Quick Start for Building Pipelines](/pipelines/building-pipelines): Learn about the variety of resources that have helped us with our pipeline building projects.
 Also, scroll down the page to find information about DCP-hosted meetings, events, and Slack channels you can join.

-[Pipeline Testing Guide](/pipelines/testing-pipelines): Test whether your pipeline can execute to completion and produce the expected outputs in HCA DCP, as well as other, execution environments.